muan/site/_posts/2013-07-24-github-hiring-story.md

 Lots of people talk about how interview should be a two-way process, but there is a problem: most interviews are not set up to be a two-way process.
 It wouldn't be about people meeting people, but purely about the company screening you.

-I initially got in contact at [GitHub London drinkup](https://github.com/blog/1471-london-drinkup) after [BACON](http://devslovebacon.com/).
+I initially got in contact at :uk: [GitHub London drinkup](https://github.com/blog/1471-london-drinkup) :uk: after [BACON](http://devslovebacon.com/).
 I have almost never been to these kind of social events, because I am genuinely afraid of **strangers in bulk**.
 I somehow got the courage that day, most likely because it was my birthday, and I went alone!!!
 I met Julie (@nrrrdcore) and Zach (@holman). :heart:

 We talked about various things for a good chunk of time.
 Having saw both of their talks before, and being a female designer/developer like Julie, there were lots of questions I wanted to ask, things about how designer should code, how all web designers code in GitHub, what are passion projects like, what the bigger vision is and so on, I even told them that drinkups frighten me.
 It was a really nice, casual chat, they were both super friendly and easy to talk to, **and I really can't stress this enough.**